A liver scan uses a radioactive material to check how well the liver or spleen is working.

 The test can provide information about liver and spleen function.
 It is also used to help confirm other test results.

-Currently, the most common use for a liver scan is to diagnose a condition called benign focal nodular hyperplasia, or FNH.
+The most common use for a liver scan is to diagnose a condition called benign focal nodular hyperplasia, or FNH.

 Technetium scan; Liver technetium sulfur colloid scan; Liver-spleen radionuclide scan; Nuclear scan - technetium; Nuclear scan - liver or spleen